 Packing For Any Winter Place Will Depend A Lot On The Kind Of Trip You’re Doing.
 Whether It’s Spending Your Day In The City, Visiting Famous Attractions Will Require Very Different Clothing Than Enjoying Outdoors.
 This Is My Essential List For A Short Winter Trip.

 First and foremost, check the average winter temperature (Weather+ app – it gives an accurate 6 days forecast for day and night) and don’t be mislead by any, because no matter how high or low it may be, it will get really cold when you are outside for a long time even if it seems like it doesn’t look very cold at first.

-- Fur Hat and Coat – for any reason, whether you are fond of real or fake, you should have one of those.
-A very thick warm coat is a must, gloves/mittens, and a nice warm scarves.
-You may need warm wind and water resistant jacket, something that is designed for very cold weather.
+For any reason, whether you are fond of real or fake, you should have one of those.
+A very thick warm coat is a must, gloves/mittens, and a nice warm scarf.
+You may need warm wind and water-resistant jacket, something that is designed for very cold weather.

-- Sweaters – warm sweaters as well as warm coats and cotton shirts are important to wear underneath.
+Warm sweaters, as well as warm coats and cotton shirts, are important to wear underneath.
 Thermal underwear under your jeans is a plus.